Police: 3 officers shot by suspect who is barricaded in home

 High Point police Lt.
 Matt Truitt told the station that the officers suffered non-life-threatening injuries.
 One may need surgery.

-Truitt said the incident began when the officers were doing a routine patrol and heard gunshots.
+Truitt said officers were doing a routine patrol and heard gunshots.
 They went to a house and saw a man on a front porch.

 “He ended up retreating back into the house, and we ended up having a barricaded subject,” Truitt said.

-Truitt said that more officers responded before the suspect started shooting.
+Truitt said that more officers responded before the suspect started shooting at them.
 Three officers were struck.
 They were taken to a hospital.

-“The people that we work with each and every day have been struck by gunfire,” Truitt said.
-“This is something that you never want to receive a call, those as far as another one of your coworkers has been struck by gunfire.”

-The man remained barricaded as of 6 a.m.
-Friday.
+The man remained barricaded Friday morning.
 Police said they believe that no other people are inside the home.

 “We do have a job to do, and we do have a duty to protect life as well, so that’s the reason that negotiations are being made and the house hasn’t been knocked down or however you wanna say it,” Truitt said.